githubprgrammer/House-Price-Prediction-using-Linear-Regression-and-ANN/README.md

 Using a dataset consisting of different attributes of houses we want to predict the median house values.
 For the prediction we use a **Linear Regression Model** and an **Artificial Neural Network**.

 ## Dataset
-The dataset is provided by the **sklearn library**, it can be found under the following link: https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html#sklearn.dataset
+The dataset is provided by the **scikit-learn library**, it can be found under the following link: https://scikit-learn.org/stable/modules/generated/.datasets.fetch_california_housing.html#sklearn.dataset

 In above website the dataset is describes as: